 How the Census Benefits Your Community

 The next census is coming in 2020 and its success depends on everyone’s participation.
 The Census Bureau depends on cross-sector collaborations with organizations and individuals to get people to participate.
-Projections estimate that if only 1% of the state population chooses to not complete their Census, Texas would potentially lose out on $300 million dollars of federal funding.
-A study conducted by the GW Institute of Public Policy estimated that for every person not counted in the 2010 Census, the City of Lewisville potentially lost $1,161.
-If just 1000 people (roughly 1% of the population) didn't participate, Lewisville potentially lost access to over $1.1 million dollars.
+Some projections estimate that a 1% undercount of the state population would cost Texas $300 million dollars of federal funding per year for the next 10 years.
+A study conducted by the GW Institute of Public Policy shows that over $1.4 billion is allocated to Texas and over $14 billion nationwide each year for Title I funding for local education agencies to help ensure that children in poverty meet academic standards.
+The approximate cost to local education institutions for each child in poverty missed in the Census is between $1,100-1,695.
 The 2020 Census is more than a count.
 It's an opportunity—to get involved and to help shape the future of your community.

 Ways to RespondApril 1, 2020 is National Census Day, and by that date every home will receive an invitation to participate.
 The Census will be accessible for everyone and you will have three options for responding: